+- SARA (www.sararegistry.gc.ca);

-- Species at Risk;
+- COSEWIC:

-- Committee on the Status of Endangered Wildlife in Canada (COSEWIC);

-- relevant Government agencies;
+- Relevant Government agencies;

-- BC Conservation Data Centre;

-- local naturalist and interest groups; and
+- Local naturalist and interest groups; and

 - Aboriginal groups and First Nations.

-Ecosystems (i.e. grassland, temperate forest)
+Ecosystems (grassland, temperate forest, etc.)

 The EIS will describe the various ecosystems found in the project area which are likely to be affected by the project.